FISHARMNIC/ham-lang/README.md

     print("Sorry, you can't drive :(");
 close;
 ```
 `If` statements in `HAM` alter in functionality across different types.
 For numbers, their value will be compared.
-For pointer, their contents will be compared.
+For pointers, their contents will be compared.
 Inorder to compare the address of strings/pointers cast them to `i32` first.

 ```C
 // compares numbers;